aneenajohn/e-commerce-app-with-backend/README.md

 ## Teck Stack Used :
    * MERN Stack
-      - MongoDB for backend and mongoose to connect with mongo db and validation
+      - MongoDB for backend and mongoose to connect with mongo db and validation.

 ## 1) Product Listing Page
  * List of all products
  * Add to cart button